Why do We Yawn?

 - Another more recent theory states people yawn more when their brains are warmer.
 Then, it would seem they are yawning to cool off their brains.
 This theory was also tested by having subjects breathe through their noses.
 They also pressed hot and cold compresses against their foreheads to try to cool down their brains.
-Cool brains think more clearly, which is reason this theory is being tested.
+Cool brains think more clearly, which is the reason this theory is being tested.
 Dr.Gallup of the State University of New York in Albany tested this theory.
-The subjects of this experiment were all in one room while others looking through a one way mirror and counted the number of yawns.
+The subjects of this experiment were all in one room while others looked through a one way mirror and counted the number of yawns.
 The results of this study found that yawning was almost eliminated for those breathing through their noses with cool compresses on their foreheads.
 Dr.Gallup surmised yawning keeps us more alert.

 All God’s Creatures Yawn

 All vertebrates, including fish, lizards and snakes yawn, however, only human beings, chimps and dogs experience contagious yawns.

 Another study explored why yawning might be contagious and they linked it to empathy or a form of social bonding.
 Kids do not experience contagious yawns until approximately four years of age.
 Children with autism seldom yawn, particularly in the more severe cases.
 Scientists think the study of yawning might help their understanding of developmental disorders

 Sleep Music to Relax and Rewind - "The Path" or to Yawn

 Now that I have yawned for the past hour while writing this hub, I hope that each of you stayed awake and enjoyed this information about yawning.
 We know it is natural to yawn and perhaps it is good to not get too overheated.